hexchat/documentation/script_python.rst

 As a user most older scripts will not be updated for Python 3 so 2 is your best bet.

-As a developer I would just recommend you make your scripts compatible for both but do note that Python 2 on Windows does not support threads while Python 3 does.
+As a developer I would just recommend you make your scripts compatible for both but do note that the Python 2 plugin on Windows does not support threads while the Python 3 plugin does.

 Commands
 --------